Safeguarding Children Policy

 - Empower children

-School of Play will, in all cases of suspected neglect, emotional or physical abuse, liaise with the parents and / or those with parental responsibility in the first instance, working with them to ensure a successful outcome.
-In these cases, if referral to children’s social care is deemed necessary parents and those with parental responsibility will be informed.
+School of Play will, in all cases of suspected neglect, emotional or physical abuse, liaise with the parents and/or those with parental responsibility in the first instance, working with them to ensure a successful outcome.
+In these cases, if a referral to children’s social care is deemed necessary parents and those with parental responsibility will be informed.

 In cases where sexual abuse is suspected or disclosure is made by a child then we have a legal duty and responsibility to follow Trafford’s Safeguarding Children policy and The children’s first response team will be informed without parental involvement as the welfare of the child involved is of paramount importance.
 Where the child is considered to be suffering from or where talking to parents/carers would place the child at risk of actual harm a referral to the children’s social care would also take place without parental consent.
 The children’s First Response Team can be contacted on 0161 912 5125, the Emergency Duty Team can be contacted out of hours on 0161 912 2020.